How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 You can get a very tasty and aromatic drink using an oak barrel.

-It is almost impossible to make it yourself, since the process requires work experience and special skill.
-The purchase of a container must be approached with all responsibility, then it will last more than one year.
+It is almost impossible to make it yourself, since the process requires experience and special skill.
+You must approach the purchase of a container with all responsibility, then it will last for more than one year.

 At home, containers with a volume of 2 to 50 liters are used.
-But the volume of 10 liters is considered the most optimal, since it is in such a barrel that the most acceptable area of contact between the drink and the wood is in such a barrel.
+But the most optimal volume is considered to be 10 liters, since it is in such a barrel that the most acceptable area of contact of the drink with the wood is found.

 Important.
-Barrels with a built-in tap are not the best option.
-Wood constantly breathes, will change in volume under the influence of temperature and humidity in the room.
-Therefore, cracks form at the point of insertion of the crane.
+Barrels with a built-in tap are not the most suitable option.
+Wood constantly breathes and changes in volume under the influence of temperature and humidity in the room.
+Therefore, cracks form at the tap insertion point.
 Even a small crack will cause all the drink from the barrel to spill out.
 Barrels with taps are convenient, but not practical.

-The poetic epithet “the share of angels” refers to the banal process of liquid evaporation explained by the physical properties of wood.
+The poetic epithet “angels’ share” refers to the banal process of liquid evaporation, explained by the physical properties of wood.
 The liquid gradually evaporates through the wood pores.

-First, moonshine loses strength, as alcohol evaporates through the pores of the wood faster.
+First, the moonshine loses its strength, as the alcohol evaporates through the pores of the wood faster.
 The speed and intensity of the evaporation process depends on the quality of the wood, as well as the temperature and humidity of the room in which the barrel of the drink is stored.

-The share of the angel is from 1.5 to 7% of the total volume of the drink.
-Waxing wood helps to moderate the appetite of voracious "spirits".
-Waxing is not a panacea, and alcohols will gradually evaporate through the pores of the wood in any case.
+The angel's share ranges from 1.5 to 7% of the total volume of the drink.
+Waxing wood helps curb the appetite of voracious “spirits.”
+Waxing is not a panacea, and alcohols will in any case gradually evaporate through the pores of the wood.
 But waxing helps reduce the amount of evaporated liquid by almost half.

-Most manufacturers offer buyers a barrel already prepared in this way, increasing the price for them accordingly.
+Most manufacturers offer customers a barrel already prepared in this way, increasing the price accordingly.
 But you can buy a clean barrel and carry out the waxing procedure yourself.

-For the procedure, you will need natural beeswax (about 100 gr.), Warmed up in a water bath or using a building hair dryer.
-The melted wax is poured onto the rear end of the barrel so that it fills the circular groove.
-Then, with a brush, wax is evenly applied to the surface of the barrel.
-So that the substance does not freeze during the application process and is better absorbed into the wood, the surface of the barrel is heated with a hairdryer.
+For the procedure you will need natural beeswax (about 100 g), heated in a water bath or using a hair dryer.
+Melted wax is poured onto the back end of the barrel so that it fills the circular groove.
+Then, using a brush, the wax is evenly applied to the surface of the barrel.
+To ensure that the substance does not harden during application and is better absorbed into the wood, the surface of the barrel is heated with a hairdryer.

 Important.
-Beeswax should not be heated on a stove or open fire.
+Beeswax should not be heated on the stove or open fire.
 Too high a temperature will cause it to burn, and the drink in the treated barrel will acquire an unpleasant aftertaste.

-During the waxing process, the barrels use a hair dryer to heat the wood.
+During the process of waxing barrels, a hair dryer is used to heat the wood.

 Processing sequence for a new barrel

-Even the highest quality and most expensive barrel cannot be used without special training.
-The preparation procedure for use for moonshine consists of soaking or steaming, and then thoroughly drying.
+Even the highest quality and most expensive barrel cannot be used without special preparation.
+The preparation procedure for moonshine consists of soaking or steaming and then thoroughly drying.

 Barrel soaking